castillanoiananthony/ForASE-JAXA/docs/INSTALLATIONS.md

 >I am soon gonna try and explain how to setup a virtual machine both for Windows and Linux.
 The problem that I have regarding this is that I do not use windows anymore so I may miss some details.
 > I recommend the following Virtual Machines to be used:
 > - For Windows: Oracle Virtual Box
-> - For Linux: QEMO/KVM with Virt-Manage GUI
+> - For Linux: QEMO/KVM with Virt-Manager GUI
 >
 > You can research tutorials anyway I do not think they are that difficult to configure.